awsdocs/amazon-rekognition-developer-guide/doc_source/faces-detect-images.md

 ------

-## DetectFaces Operation Request<a name="detectfaces-request"></a>
+## DetectFaces operation request<a name="detectfaces-request"></a>

 The input to `DetectFaces` is an image\.
 In this example, the image is loaded from an Amazon S3 bucket\.
 The `Attributes` parameter specifies that all facial attributes should be returned\.
-For more information, see [Working with Images](images.md)\.
+For more information, see [Working with images](images.md)\.

 ```
 {